egorponomarev/Android-SDK/DEVNOTES.md

     PlayTasks.

 There is an instance of each queue: tuningQueue, mainQueue (MainQueue), and secondaryQueue (TaskQueueManager).

+The TaskQueueManager is a list of what are basically AsyncTasks that are executed serially, but different from an Android Looper in that you can cancel all existing queued up tasks or cancel the tasks based on priority.
+It has functions for you to be able to add a new task to the list, and remove other tasks that are at different priorities.
+Once you`ve added tasks to the Queue, you run 'next()' to make sure the first task on the queue is started up.
+When a running, queued, task is complete, it will removed itself from the queue and call 'next()' on the Queue again to get the next task started.

+The things that you can queue up are:

+TuneTask - request a play from the feed.fm server, then create a MediaPlayer with the URL for the audio.
+Send the MediaPlayer instance to the TuneListener registered with this task.

 It looks like when we are requesting a play from the server that we don`t expect to immediately commence, that is done in the tuningQueue.
 When we`re getting a play from the server that we want to immediately commence, or we want to commence a play that is in the tuningQueue, we throw the play in the mainQueue.
 The secondaryQueue holds the next play that should commence upon completion of the play in the mainQueue.

 q`s: